NIKHCODE/climate-signal-lab/_posts/2026-06-03-article4-what-drives-emissions.md

 **The headline number: India emits 1.9 tonnes of CO₂ per capita.**

 The world average is 6.16 tonnes.
 India is 69% below the world average.
 For the world's most populous country, the fifth largest economy, and a nation that is industrializing rapidly, this is a genuinely remarkable statistic.
+Everyday we hear news on pollution, AQI, heatwaves but atleast our emissions are far below the global average.
+(I am not dismissing that AQI and others things are not important but we are performing relatively better)

 <div style="width:100%; height:520px;">
 <iframe src="https://nikhcode.github.io/climate-signal-lab/assets/article4_chart_india.html"